 The safe operation of scooters help provide an important transportation device for the campus community.
-This website provides information on the following’
+This website provides information on:

-Students, faculty, and staff who utilize electric scooters must operate them according to campus rules and regulations.
+Electric scooters are available for usage by campus visitors, students, staff and faculty.
+Those who utilize electric scooters must operate them according to campus rules and regulations.

 - Scooters may only be operated in areas where bicycle traffic is allowed.

 - Scooters should be operated at a low speed in the presence of pedestrians and pedestrians always have the right of way.